 There are many reasons you may want to work part time.
 You may have been out of the workforce for a while.
 You may be looking at taking the first steps into a new career.
 You may just want a little extra money.

 Part-time work can be rewarding.
-It can offer you the opportunity to earn extra income, gain work experience in the field of your choice, learn new skills or start a career.
+It can offer you the opportunity to earn extra income or gain work experience in the field of your choice.
+You may also learn new skills or start a career.

 However, part-time work can be challenging.
 For example, your job may be temporary, leaving you unemployed after a few days or weeks.
 Or you may be on call and have to work when your employer needs you.

 Before you choose to work part time, consider the following rewards and challenges.

 Working a part-time job can give you extra time for other responsibilities, interests and hobbies.
 But scheduling can be difficult.
 Your work hours may vary.
 You may have to work when you have other commitments.
 If, like some 120,000 Albertans, you hold down more than 1 job, then scheduling can be more difficult.

 You have to keep your employer happy, meet your other responsibilities and still have a rewarding personal life.
 To do this you need good time-management skills.
 Keep track of your responsibilities.
 Use a paper calendar, a day planner or a calendar on your phone or computer.
 Make sure to add all of your commitments as they are scheduled.

 You can also use a to-do list to keep track of some items you want to get done.
 Check out Time-Saving Tools for Busy Lives for more scheduling ideas.

 A part-time job means part-time income, so how do you budget?
 The amount you earn will vary depending on the hours you work.
 Careful budgeting is needed.
 Start by finding out if your part-time job will give you the income you need: